by John Ellis

 I have charged head-on into this challenge, though.
 Not knowing where to begin is a result of my experience, not my lack of experience.
 Because of this, I wanted to tell my conversation partners yesterday morning that I have been writing about this very thing.
 There are many articles on this blog that deal with this, including the temporarily paused series titled White Evangelicalism: Witnesses to the Wrong Resurrection.
 My four-part Eschatological Despair series also deals with this, although with a much greater metaphysically opaque tact than is helpful when desiring to challenge and affect a large audience.
 Look up my article on Critical Race Theory.
 Or the one on postcolonialism.
 I could keep going.
 My point is that this is a topic that occupies much of my reading, thinking, and writing already, to mostly no avail, though, I’m afraid.
 But I try again.
 Am going to try again.
 Windmills are my mortal enemies, I’m afraid.

-My entire life it’s been drilled into me that the United States of America enjoys God’s blessings.
+My entire life it’s been drilled into me that the United States of America enjoys God blessings.
 Our McMansions, savings accounts, cars replete with bells and whistles, and our beloved freedoms, among other things, are all evidence that God’s smiles extra wide on us while patting us lovingly on the head.
 To be sure, most white evangelicals are not that unsophisticatedly maladroit in their packaging and delivery of this belief.
-Humility is a desired character trait, after all.
+A dash of humility is a desired character trait, after all.
 Somber nods to our privilege and incumbent responsibilities are included (although, considering the current debate’s lexicon, the word “privilege” is probably anathema for the majority within the set called white evangelicals).
 I also believe that the celebrations of our “blessings” contain a tinge or so of humility and thanksgiving because the law of God that is written on our heart combined with our sanctification causes our American excesses to live somewhat uncomfortably within our professed Christian beliefs and ethics.
 Shame lives uncomfortably and, at times, unaware, in our hearts.
 “Kids are starving around the globe,” we chide our children in attempts to shame them into eating their veggies.
 But who are we really chiding?
 Because here’s the thing: Empire building is a nasty business.
 Resources for me but not for thee is the de rigueur of nationalist empire building and maintenance.

 Once empires have been “civilized” and stabilized, though, we don’t like to talk about it.
 The necessary maintenance is shrouded in statecraft, political theories, and a revolving door of enemies and allies, as those bearing the costs remain mostly unseen from within our communities.
 Sponsor a starving kid from the safety of your leather couch; no reason to get your hands dirty or buy a lesser couch.
 Minus our few, privileged, conscious salving philanthropic efforts, it’s easy to brush our peoples’ nastiness under the rug and out of sight so that we can better enjoy the fruits of empire living.
 But let’s look at those people – our people.

-Don’t forget, our empire, the United States of America, began as a frontier and it takes a certain type of individual to tackle the frontier (to be clear, that’s from a pejorative Western lens, image bearers already lived here and had carved out their own civilizations).
+Don’t forget, our empire, the United States of America, began as a frontier and it takes a certain type of individual to tackle the frontier (to be clear, that’s from a pejorative and racist Western lens, image bearers already lived here and had carved out their own civilizations).
 In the landmark book The Churching of America 1776-1990: Winners and Losers in Our Religious Economy, Roger Finke and Rodney Stark observe, “Quite aside from whether those attracted to frontiers tend to be deficient in moral character, wherever large number of people lack social ties, or what are often called interpersonal attachments, the result is social disorganization.”
 Make no mistake, Finke and Stark go to great lengths to present data demonstrating the great deficiencies in the moral character of many of those who believed opportunity awaited them in the “new” world.
 Finke and Stark had a larger point, though.

 That point is illustrated in William Bradford’s The History of the Plymouth Colony.
 In a demonstration of honesty, Bradford admits that the Pilgrim’s pastor John Robinson warned them about venturing to the “new” world without their pastor (himself) present.
 Later, after Robinson learned of the Pilgrims slaughtering of some of the natives, he wrote his absent flock a letter in which he sternly scolded, “I am afraid lest, by this example, others should be drawn to adopt a kind of ruffling course in the world.”